jorenham/Lmo/README.md

 ```

 So even though the `data` was drawn from the *standard* Cauchy distribution, we can
-immediately see that this look standard at all.
+immediately see that this does not look standard at all.

 The reason is that the Cauchy distribution doesn't have a mean or standard
 deviation: